ZurabWeb/diyinstallers/content/services.md

 <p class="content-image"><img src="/images/content/services.jpg" /></p>

-<p class="subtitle is-6">We provide most services related to Smart Homes and Internet of Things.
+<p class="subtitle is-6">We provide most services related to Smart Homes and Internet-of-Things.
 We can also setup your security system and configure your automation as you desire.
 Some of the services we provide are:</p>

 - Wireless Routers
 - DIY Security Systems (Hubs, Sensors, Sirens, Status Indicators)